sirixdb/sirix/README.md

 >"Remember that you're lucky, even if you don't think you are, because there's always something that you can be thankful for." - Esther Grace Earl (http://tswgo.org)

 **We currently support the storage and (time travel) querying of both XML- and JSON-data in our binary encoding which is tailored to support versioning.
-Our index-structures and the whole storage engine has been written from scratch to support versioning natively.**
+Our index-structures and the whole storage engine has been written from scratch to support versioning natively.
+In the Future we might also support the storage and querying of other data formats.**

 <p>&nbsp;</p>